-\ While jazz is constantly evolving and many of today's jazz musicians are exploring new styles, all styles of jazz (e.g., early jazz, swing, bebop, cool, fusion, etc.) are still being performed and recorded today.
+^{} While jazz is constantly evolving and many of today's jazz musicians are exploring new styles, all styles of jazz (e.g., early jazz, swing, bebop, etc.) are still being performed and recorded today.

-4. Drummer Terri Lyne Carrington was named DownBeat magazine's 2020 Jazz Artist of the Year.
+- 3. One of today's few steadily working professional big bands is an all-female group, "Diva." - 4.
+Drummer Terri Lyne Carrington was named DownBeat magazine's 2020 Jazz Artist of the Year.